GDQuest/website/content/tutorial/godot/2D/settings-demo/index.md

 ![Connected](images/Connected.png)

-After that, complete the script as it is shown and explained below.
+After that, complete the script as it's shown and explained below.

 ```gd
 # Scene with a checkbox to switch settings with boolean values